maistora/Smiley/README.md

 You can check the template I added under /docs/sample-persistence.xml (I took it from the net).
 You can also execute the /db_scripts/dummy.sql in your DB - it will be used for testing purpose.

+Also check this article for JPA in a nutshell http://tomee.apache.org/jpa-concepts.html.

 In order to use Hibernate we need the Hibernate libraries and MySQL driver (another lib).
 See the /ivy/ivy.xml for this.
+Now we are ready to write and execute queries! \m/, See the com.smily.experiment.db.util.DBConnectionProvider and execute the main method to test the connection.